 How many credit card accounts can you consolidate?

-If you’re juggling debt on multiple credit cards, you may be able to transfer debt from two to three accounts over to your new balance transfer card.
-However, if you have widespread debt, don’t try to open up multiple balance transfer cards to circumvent this limit; doing so leads to multiple hard inquiries on your credit report and may hurt your credit score.
+If you’re juggling debt on multiple credit cards, you may be able to transfer debt from each of them over to your new balance transfer card.
+If you have widespread debt, however, don’t try to open up multiple balance transfer cards to circumvent your credit limit; doing so leads to multiple hard inquiries on your credit report and may hurt your credit score.

 A final rule to be aware of has to do with the types of debt you can transfer.
-In most cases, you’ll only be able to transfer credit card debt when executing a balance transfer.
-Some options are more flexible, offering ways to consolidate auto loans and other categories of debt but they’re harder to find.
+In most cases, you’ll be able to transfer credit card debt only when executing a balance transfer.
+Some options are more flexible and offer to consolidate auto loans and other categories of debt but they’re harder to find.

 Alternatives to a balance transfer card

 To avoid continuously transferring your debt and cycling through credit cards, consider seeking debt counseling or debt management services.
-If you pursue one of these routes, you’ll be coached and set up with a repayment plan to rid yourself of your outstanding balance.
+If you pursue one of these routes, you’ll receive coaching and help with setting up a repayment plan to rid yourself of your outstanding balance.